How to Lead a Collaborative Team

 Trust is the tie that binds — people will subordinate their own self interests for the good of the whole and give team collaboration everything they’ve got.
-As a result, teams gain productive energy, creativity, speed and better results.
+As a result, teams gain productive energy, creativity, speed, and better results.

 Third, operate on agreed-upon principles.
 Lead a team based on shared principles and values (like accountability, mutual respect, integrity, etc.) rather than structures, politics, or personality.

-Your job as team leader is to help the team turn the team’s values into agreed-upon behaviors, formalizing them by establishing them as team norms and by setting up a team charter.
+Your job as a team leader is to help the team turn the team’s values into agreed-upon behaviors, formalizing them by establishing them as team norms, and by setting up a team charter.
 These become the team’s operating agreements — conscious choices that everyone on the team agrees to.
 They are the foundation for mutual trust, respect, accountability, and high performance.

 When team leaders don’t value and support collaboration, they’re undermining their teams and sub-optimizing performance.
 In contrast, when teams embrace an effective governance system and leaders commit to a culture of trust and collaboration, the building blocks are in place for success.